pappewaio/ASEofBases/README.md

 	12. nG: counts of Gs
 	13. nT: counts of Ts

-## 6. Infer allele specific expression using ASEofBases on the filtered data that was generated in the pervious steps
+## 6. Infer allele specific expression using ASEofBases on the filtered data that was generated in the previous steps
-For regression analysis using data generated in pervious steps
+For regression analysis using data generated in previous steps

 		ASEofBases.R